ai4eu/on-boarding/README.md

 # Acumos On-Boarding

-The Acumos On-Boarding project contains the On-Boarding application.
+The Acumos On-Boarding project contains the On-Boarding application and TOSCAGeneratorClient

-Please note that it now contains the TOSCAGeneratorClient

-Use script set-versions.sh to set a new project version in the maven pom.xml including all submodules
+Use script **set-versions.sh** to set a new project version in the maven pom.xml including all submodules

 Refer to the docs/ folder for details.